Very Important – Review Your Coverages!

 - Part 7 is “Collision” – this is the most expensive part on the policy.
 It covers your vehicle if you cause an accident or you get hit and run – the company will repair your car with this part – you pay the deductible and the company pays the rest.
 Many times when a customer purchases Part 9 – which is Comprehensive (covering stolen, vandalism, fire damage and glass) the think they are getting Collision coverage for their vehicle – even though it is carefully explained to them that they do not have Part 7 Collision.

 So, the lesson here being to carefully review your policy before you have an incident.
-Come into our office or call us on the phone and we would be more than happy to review your coverages with you and make any changes you may want.
+Come into our office or call us on the phone and we would be more than happy to review your auto insurance policy coverages with you and make any changes you may want.